USEPA/haztrak/docs/haztrak_book/src/introduction.md

 Please keep in mind that Haztrak is labor of love, there's aspects of Haztrak that will likely never be ready for a production deployment.
 Our entire budget is our spare time.

-## Reporting an Issue
+## Report an Issue or Ask Questions

-If you see an error with this documentation, or you have a suggestion, please submit an issue to our [issue tacker](https://github.com/USEPA/haztrak/issues/new/choose)
+See a mistake in this documentation?
+Have a suggestion or questions?
+Submit an issue to our [issue tacker](https://github.com/USEPA/haztrak/issues/new/choose)